malept/snakemine/README.rst

 =====================================================

 This library is a REST API wrapper for the Redmine_ project management web application.
-Its API is directly inspired by Django's ORM.
+Its API is directly inspired by Django's settings module and ORM.

 .. _Redmine: http://www.redmine.org/